chinnichaitanya/spellwise/README.md

 ## ⚡️ Memory and Time profiling

-The following are the usage statistics on MacBook Pro, 2.4 GHz Quad-Core Intel Core i5 with 16 GB RAM.
+The following are the usage statistics on a MacBook Pro, 2.4 GHz Quad-Core Intel Core i5 with 16 GB RAM.

 <table>
     <tr>